 I specialize in the philosophy of nanoscience.
-Nanoscience is a branch of chemistry and physics that has grown up around the development of practical technologies aimed at solving extra-scientific problems, including medical imaging and the energy crisis.
+Nanoscience is part chemistry, part physics, and part materials science.
+It has grown up around the development of practical technologies aimed at solving extra-scientific problems, including medical imaging and the energy crisis.
 To solve these problems, nanoscientists are synthesizing new materials with never-before-seen properties, and they are using scientific models and theories in new ways to figure out how to manipulate and control these properties in new machines, devices, and medical therapies.
 As a philosopher of nanoscience, I examine the theories, models, reasoning strategies, and other conceptual tools that nanoscientists use to accomplish their goals, and I study how these conceptual tools can in turn reveal new information about the character of scientific knowledge.